 Complications from untreated PID can take many years to develop.
 The resulting problems can be painful.
 They can also cause permanent damage to the reproductive organs.
 Complications can lead to infertility.
 The longer a woman has untreated PID, the greater the chance that these problems will occur.

-The body’s immune system forms a pull-filled mass around infected tissue in the fallopian tubes or ovaries.
+The body’s immune system forms a puss-filled mass around infected tissue in the fallopian tubes or ovaries.
 This is called an abscess.
 An abscess is most likely to form soon after PID infection begins.
 It can be very painful, and may take months to heal on its own.
 If not treated, it can cause lasting damage and pain.

-Scarring and Adhesions
+Scarring and adhesions

 Infection causes the tubes and ovaries to become inflamed.
 As inflamed tissue slowly heals, scar tissue forms.
 The fallopian tubes, ovaries, uterus, or other organs can become bound together by bands of scar tissue.
 These are called adhesions.
 Scarring and adhesions can be painful and may keep the reproductive organs from working right.